Midaltitude cyclones and thunderstorms lab form 2026

 3. In the first exercise, label the warm front, cold front, and dryline on the provided figure.
 Use our platform's drawing tools for precise annotations.

 4. For matching forecasts to stations, refer to the weather data provided.
-Input your answers directly into the designated fields next to each station.
+Input your answers in the designated fields next to each station (A, B, C, D).

-5. As you analyze historical weather maps, utilize text boxes to record observations about storm intensity and precipitation patterns.
+5. As you analyze surface weather maps from Superstorm 1993, utilize text boxes to document your observations regarding storm intensity and precipitation patterns.

-6. Complete all sections by answering questions related to tornado dynamics and atmospheric conditions.
-Ensure clarity in your responses for better understanding.
+6. Complete all sections by answering questions related to tornado data and atmospheric conditions.
+Ensure clarity in your responses using our editing features.

 be ready to get more